elberdev/NumberWizard/README.md

 # NumberWizard

-A simple number guessing game for the Unity Console
+A simple number guessing game for the Unity Console from Ben Tristem's Udemy Unity course.